julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 **Smoke cleansing in folk magic** is the ritual burning of herbs or resins to cleanse space, banish harmful energy, carry prayers to spirits, or mark life transitions.

-Traditional smoke work used local plants — juniper in the Balkans, mugwort in Slavic rites, frankincense in North African temples — chosen by purpose, not trend.
+Traditional smoke work used local plants: juniper in the Balkans, mugwort in Slavic rites, frankincense in North African temples.
+And it was chosen by purpose, not by trend.

 Smoke has always been more than perfume. **It was language.
 Offering.
 Defense.
 Invitation.**